Alumni Weekend 2026

 Join us for an engaging panel discussion, “New Directions in Physical Therapy: Opportunities Outside the Clinic,” where we explore the diverse career paths beyond traditional patient care.
 This panel will feature alumni and leaders who have successfully transitioned into roles such as private practice ownership, professional organizations, research, education, and more.
 Panelists will share their experiences, insights, and lessons learned as they navigated unique career trajectories.
 Attendees will gain practical advice on leveraging their PT background in innovative ways, and discover emerging opportunities in the profession.
 Whether you’re considering a career pivot or simply curious about what’s possible, this session will inspire you to think beyond the clinic and chart your own path forward.

 We are honored to feature Dr. Joseph P. Farrell, PT, DPT, MAppSC, GDMT, FAPTA ('76), founding fellow and first president of the American Academy of Orthopaedic Manual Physical Therapists, acclaimed educator, and distinguished Catherine Worthingham Fellow of the APTA.
 His four decades of leadership in clinical reasoning, mentorship, and orthopaedic manual physical therapy have shaped standards of practice across the profession.
-We would also like to welcome Cathy Irwin, PT, OCS, MHS ('85), Jon Go, PT, DPT, OCS, GCS ('12) to the panel!
-Be on the lookout for more to be announced.
+Also joining the panel: Cathy Irwin, PT, OCS, MHS ('85), Jon Go, PT, DPT, OCS, GCS ('12), and Liza Meiksins, PT, DPT ('10).

 **Indicates this session is eligible for CEU credits